112 Oz Is How Many Pounds

 Is there a difference between ounces and fluid ounces?

 Yes.
 Ounces measure weight, while fluid ounces measure volume.
-Take this: 8 fluid ounces of water weighs approximately 8 ounces, but this varies with density for other substances Small thing, real impact..
+To give you an idea, 8 fluid ounces of water weighs approximately 8 ounces, but this varies with density for other substances That's the part that actually makes a difference..

 What if I don’t have a calculator?